This symposium was recorded on Tuesday, January 26, 2021 and expires on January 26, 2022.

 Credit Designation Statements

-The Federation of State Medical Boards designates this live activity for a maximum of 3.0 AMA PRA Category 1 Credits™.
+The Federation of State Medical Boards designates this internet enduring activity for a maximum of 2.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 As an organization accredited by the ACCME, the Federation of State Medical Boards (FSMB) requires that the content of CME activities and related materials provide balance, independence, objectivity, and scientific rigor.
 Planning must be free of the influence or control of a commercial entity and promote improvements or quality in healthcare.
 All persons in the position to control the content of an education activity are required to disclose all relevant financial relationships in any amount occurring within the past 12 months with any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on patients.